douglas86/nextjs-template/README.md

 - Then using nvm run the following commands:
   - $ nvm install 22
   - $ nvm use 22
-  - $ nvm default 22: this command with make 22 the new default node version
+  - $ nvm default 22: this command will make 22 the new default node version
-- Once that is done, you can see if node is then using the correct version: $ node --version
+- Once that is done, to make sure that it is the correct version run: $ node --version
 - The next step would be to set up all environment variables
 - create a file .env in the root directory of your project
 - on the same level as docker-compose.yaml